SysKitTeam/docs-point/power-platform/power-platform-reports/copilot-agents-reports.md

 * **Name** of the knowledge source
 * **Last Modified** - shows when the knowledge source was last modified
 * **Type** - shows the type of the knowledge source, e.g., Dataverse, Files, SharePoint, Public Website
-* **Sensitive Content** - shows whether the knowledge source has a sensitivity label applied which is marked as sensitive in Syskit Point; check = sensitive, empty = not sensitive
+* **Sensitive Content** - shows whether the knowledge source has a sensitivity label applied, which is marked as sensitive in Syskit Point; check = sensitive, empty = not sensitive
 * **Sensitivity Label** - Shows the sensitivity label applied to the knowledge source

 The Copilot Agent Knowledge Sources report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.